 Best Supplements for Reduced Diarrhea

 Ranked by research evidence.
-Compare 28 supplements across 39 papers from the biomedical literature, with effect direction, evidence strength, and dose range for each.
+Compare 28 supplements across 42 papers from the biomedical literature, with effect direction, evidence strength, and dose range for each.

 Top picks by evidence

-- High evidence8 studies
+- High evidence9 studies

-Dose: 250–500 mg/day (or up to 500 mg four times a day) - Low evidence3 studies
+Dose: 250 mg/day to 500 mg four times daily - Low evidence3 studies

 Across 3 randomized controlled trials, 1 reported a beneficial small-sized effect of Saccharomyces boulardii on reduced diarrhea, while 2 found neutral effects.
 The most-studied dose was 500 mg twice daily, and study populations were clinical (patients with SIBO, IBS-D, or undergoing H. pylori eradication).
 Median study duration was 15 days.

-Dose: 500 mg twice daily
+Dose: 500 mg twice daily - Low evidence3 studies

 - LowSaccharomyces boulardiiAcross 3 randomized controlled trials, 1 reported a beneficial small-sized effect of Saccharomyces boulardii on reduced diarrhea, while 2 found neutral effects.
 The most-studied dose was 500 mg twice daily, and study populations were clinical (patients with SIBO, IBS-D, or undergoing H. pylori eradication).
 Median study duration was 15 days. · Dose: 500 mg twice daily1 beneficial2 neutral3 studies